zylon-ai/private-gpt/README.md

 Generative AI is a game changer for our society, but adoption in companies of all size and data-sensitive domains like healthcare or legal is limited by a clear concern: **privacy**.
-Not being able to ensure that your data is fully under your control when using third-party AI tools is a risks these industries cannot allow.
+Not being able to ensure that your data is fully under your control when using third-party AI tools is a risk those industries cannot take.

 ### Primordial version
 The first version of PrivateGPT was launched in May 2023 as a novel approach to address the privacy